toverainc/willow/README.md

-﻿# Sallow client for Willow (air-infer-api)
+﻿# Willow

 The only supported hardware currently is the [ESP BOX](https://github.com/espressif/esp-box).

 ## Getting Started

-Configuring and building Sallow for the ESP BOX is a multi-step process.
+Configuring and building Willow for the ESP BOX is a multi-step process.

 ### Dependencies